james-sciortino/c9800-set-site-tag/readme.md

 5. For each Cisco AP that does not have a site-tag name that matches its policy-tag name, assign the AP to the appropriate site-tag.

 # Installation Steps
-1. Clone the repository from a bash or PowerShell terminal:
+1. Clone the repository from a Bash or PowerShell terminal Bash and PowerShell:
 ```console
 git clone https://github.com/james-sciortino/C9800-Set-Site-Tag.git
 ```
-2. Navigate into the directory:
+2. Navigate into the directory
+Bash and PowerShell:
 ```console
 cd c9800-set-site-tag
 ```
-3. Update [config.py](config.py) with your C9800's information, including hostname or management IP address, port, username & password:
+3. Update [config.py](config.py) with your C9800's information, including hostname or management IP address, port, username & password
 Bash:
 ```console
 nano config.py